+Q1 on number of SR configurations to be supported per MAC entity, 8 companies indicated preference for option 3 (maximum number of LCH) and 14 companies indicated preference for option 1 (with different preference of actual number).
+Note that more SR configurations to be supported means more overhead for each LCH configuration, esp. if much less would be used typically.
+8 could be a good compromise?

+Proposal 2: maximum of 8 SR configurations should be supported per MAC entity.

 If the answer to A.0 is yes, additional issue A.1 from Oppo on number of PUCCH per SR configuration, it seems straight forward to be number of BWP to be supported per serving cell multiplied by number of PUCCH cells to be supported.

 Additional Question A.1: Do companies agree the maximum number of PUCCH per SR configuration is the maximum number of BWP multiplied by number of PUCCH cells to be supported?